s1box/items-srv/README.md

 Resulting binary would be called `items-srv`

+If you need fully static binary, set `CGO_ENABLED=0` environment variable before the build.

 ### How to run the microservice

 1. Build the microservice as described in `How to build` section